Latin Kings

-The Almighty Latin King and Queen Nation (ALKQN, ALKN, or LKN, also known as simply Latin Kings) is a gang active primarily in the United States.
+The Almighty Latin King and Queen Nation (ALKQN, ALKN, or LKN, also known as simply the Latin Kings) is a gang active primarily in the United States.
 The gang was founded by Puerto Ricans in Chicago, Illinois, in 1954.
-The Latin Kings are one of the largest Hispanic and Latino street and prison gangs worldwide.

-In the United States, the Latin Kings operate under two umbrella factions—the King Motherland Chicago (KMC) faction headquartered in Chicago, and the Bloodline faction based in New York.
-The KMC faction consists of 60 structured chapters operating in 158 cities in 31 U.S. states, with a membership of between 20,000 and 35,000.
-The Bloodline Latin Kings have a membership of 2,200 to 7,500, and operate several dozen chapters in 15 cities in 5 states.
+In the United States, the Latin Kings operate under two umbrella factions—the King Motherland Chicago (KMC) faction, headquartered in Chicago, and the Bloodline faction, based in New York.
+The KMC faction consists of 60 structured chapters operating in 158 cities in 31 U.S. states, with an estimated membership of between 20,000 and 35,000.
+The Bloodline Latin Kings have an estimated membership of 2,200 to 7,500 and operate several dozen chapters in 15 cities across five states.
 The gang also has a significant presence in the prison system.
-The Latin Kings are involved in a wide variety of criminal activities, including drug dealing, assault, burglary, homicide, identity theft, and money laundering, with the gang's primary source of income deriving from the street-level distribution of narcotics.
+The Latin Kings are involved in a wide variety of criminal activities, including drug dealing, assault, burglary, homicide, identity theft, and money laundering, with the gang's primary source of income derived from the street-level distribution of narcotics.